sanjay-sol/Truffle-Testingg/README.md

 # Truffle-Testingg
-Working with truffle and infura on goreli testnetwork and connencting smart contracts with frontend using reactJS .
+Working with truffle and infura on goreli testnetwork and connecting smart contracts with frontend using reactJS .